Zunith/BCRP-Updates/README.md

 Current updates :
 -----------------------------------------------------------------------------------------------------
-V2.5 - New Weapons.
+V2.5 - New Weapons & Cars.
 - New 45 ACP Smith and Wesson.
 (Replaces "Pistol")
 - New MP5 SMG.
-(For ERT)
+(For ERT).
-- New Bugatti Veyron.
+- New Bugatti Veyron. (adder)
-- New 2015 Ford Mustang GT.
+- New 2015 Ford Mustang GT. (dominator)
+- New 2010 Dodge RAM 3500 (bison)
+- PG Gooseneck Trailer (trflat)
+- Car Trailer (trailercar)
 (More Coming Soon.)
 -----------------------------------------------------------------------------------------------------
 V2.4 - FivePD Additions.